grassNAC Breaks Ground! Learn about our newest Affordable Housing community in development.

 What is Permanent Supportive Housing?

-Permanent Supportive Housing is a combination of housing assistance and services designed for individuals experiencing homelessness and individuals with serious mental illnesses or other disabilities who need support to live stably in their communities.
-Individuals in NAC's Permanent Supportive Housing Program access cost effective and compassionate on-site supportive services to assist through relapse, loss of income, serious physical health, general mental health issues, and daily living skills.
+Permanent Supportive Housing (PSH) is a combination of housing assistance and services designed for individuals experiencing chronic homelessness and individuals with serious mental illnesses or other disabilities who need support to live stably in their communities.
+Individuals in NAC's Permanent Supportive Housing Program access cost-effective and compassionate on-site supportive services to assist through relapse, loss of income, serious physical health, general mental health issues, and daily living skills.

-Single adult individuals over the age of 18 living in Maricopa County and experiencing homelessness are eligible to receive a housing assessment through a Coordinated Entry Access Point.
+Single adult individuals over the age of 18 living in Maricopa County and experiencing chronic homelessness and/or serious mental illnesses are eligible to receive a housing assessment through a Coordinated Entry Access Point.

 Our traditions are the foundation of our organization - explore, learn, and utilize resources available for all.